-In its 54th year of publication, China Report is a quarterly refereed journal in the field of social sciences and international relations.
-It welcomes and offers a platform for original research from a multi-disciplinary perspective in new and emerging areas by scholars and research students.
+In its 55th year, China Report is a refereed journal in the field of social sciences and international relations.
+It welcomes and offers a platform for original research from a multi-disciplinary perspective, in new and emerging areas, by scholars and research students.
+It seeks to promote analysis and vigorous debate on all aspects of Sino-Indian relations, India-China comparative studies and multilateral and bilateral initiatives and collaborations across Asia.